Behaviour Management and BPSD

 These stimuli could include:

-The challenging behaviour should be defined clearly.
+The changed behaviour should be defined clearly.
 Types of BPSD commonly seen include:

 Note, simply labelling the behaviour is not sufficient.
 You must be able to describe what was observed.
 For example, did the client yell, cry, punch or use particular words?